LET STUDENTS DRIVE

 AVID’s professional learning and curriculum promote student-centric problem-solving rather than teachers delivering answers with lectures.
 This student-centered approach ensures that the people doing the most talking learn the most.
 This engages students and creates content mastery through inquiry and collaboration.

 REMOVE BARRIERS TO LEARNING

 All students need to learn how to learn.
-Note-taking, studying, and organizing assignments are all skills that must be taught and practiced to perfect, but are not explicitly taught in schools.
-With guided, scaffolded support from AVID, educators can teach students how to master these and other academic behaviors that will help them succeed in school and life.
+Note-taking, studying, and organizing assignments are all skills that must be taught and practiced but are not explicitly taught in schools.
+With guided, scaffolded support from AVID, educators can teach students how to master these and other academic behaviors to help them succeed in school and life.

 LET KIDS BE KIDS

 Students would rather talk, move around, and ask questions than sit still and be quiet.
 Humans are wired to construct knowledge through action.
-AVID classrooms promote motion, communication, and teambuilding through activities such as Socratic Seminars, Collaborative Study Groups, peer tutoring, and Philosophical Chairs.
+AVID classrooms promote motion, communication, and team building through Socratic Seminars, Collaborative Study Groups, peer tutoring, and Philosophical Chairs.
 These activities honor the way students learn best.

-Across all content areas, AVID’s research-based strategies and curriculum develop students’ academic skills such as: reading, writing, and critical thinking.
-Academic behaviors, including organization, time management, and goal setting, are also taught as part of the AVID System.
-The AVID curriculum was developed by elementary, middle, and high school educators in collaboration with college professors.
-Driven by the WICOR method, and based on rigorous standards, AVID’s curriculum supports high levels of academic achievement for all students and aligns to state and national content standards.
+Across all content areas, AVID’s research-based strategies and curriculum develop students’ academic skills, such as reading, writing, and critical thinking.
+The AVID System teaches academic behaviors, including organization, time management, and goal-setting.
+Elementary, middle, and high school educators developed the AVID curriculum with college professors.
+Driven by the WICOR method, and based on rigorous standards, AVID’s curriculum supports high levels of academic achievement for all students and aligns with state and national content standards, including: